smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **Godkiller** by Hannah Kaner, read 41 times
 - **The Spellshop** by Sarah Beth Durst, read 25 times
 - **The Spear Cuts Through Water** by Simon Jimenez, read 22 times
-- TIE: **Murder at Spindle Manor** by Morgan Stang and **Someone You Can Build a Nest In** by John Wiswell, each read 20 times
+- **The Beast Player** by Nahoko Uehashi, read 21 times

-**TOTAL**: 1230 books read, with 434 unique titles.
+**TOTAL**: 1230 books read, with 422 unique titles.
 402 books were claimed to qualify for hard mode.
-264 books were used only once for this square.
+251 books were used only once for this square.
 Skipped 59 times.
 Substituted 64 times.

 #### Most Read Authors